 When you support the United Way, your donation stays in London and Middlesex County.
 Your financial support is invested in programs that have the proven ability to change people's lives and helps make our community stronger, healthier and more productive.

-The possibilities are limitless - get involved in your department's/faculty's United Way campaign, buy a coffee on United Way Coffee Day on November 27th or volunteer at a United Way funded agency.
+The possibilities are limitless - get involved in your department's/faculty's United Way campaign or volunteer at a United Way funded agency.
 Bringing your own unique blend of talents and interests can have a dramatic impact on your community and as an added bonus you'll learn about yourself.

 United Way’s Community Impact Agenda identifies that United Way can create change not only through investments in critical programs and services, but also through efforts to advocate and mobilize our community to understand and respond to key issues that matter right here in London and Middlesex County.